 If you are pre-retired and inactive and therefore paying for your adhesion to France’s social security system (including access to health services through your Carte Vitale), your allowance before paying the 8% of your annual household income (your Numéro Fiscale de Référence on your Avis d’Impôts) for this has risen to 9710€.

 If you have any queries or concerns about paying your tax in France, please don’t hesitate to get in touch.
-Call 04 11 932 599 or send us an email
+Call 04 11 932 599 or contact us

 With thanks to Spectrum IFA for synthesizing this information.
 For a full report on tax changes in 2017 see their website here: